Tree of Life Immigration Legal Aid is open every 2nd and 4th Sunday (excluding holidays) from 4:30-6:30 PM or by appointment.

 Or you may donate through Paypal.
 Please be sure to write "immigration" in the comments section, so that we can honor the intensions of your gift.

-To welcome the stranger by providing legal assistance for our low-income, immigrant neighbors as a way of showing Christ’s love.
+To provide low-cost legal assistance to our immigrant neighbors as a tangible expression of God's love.

 “You shall treat the stranger who sojourns with you as the native among you, and you shall love him as yourself, for you were strangers in the land of Egypt: I am the LORD your God.”
 (Leviticus 19:34)